MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 To set up this remote connection:

-1. Create a private key file.
+1. Create a private key file (or [reuse an existing one](https://security.stackexchange.com/questions/10203/reusing-private-public-keys)).
 Currently only RSA and DSA keys are supported.
-You can create a private key file by following these steps:
+You can create a private RSA key file by following these steps:

     1. On the Windows machine, create the ssh key pair with `ssh-keygen -t rsa`